Flourishsecure/GRC-Portfolio-Flourish-Chidinma-Ikwuegbu/security-monitoring-case-study/README.md

 security measures.
-The overall goal was to produce clear, structured documentation that gave the founder ongoing visibility into the platform's security posture and supported informed decision-making ahead of launch.
+The overall goal was to produce clear, structured documentation that gave the founder ongoing visibility into the platform's security posture and supported informed decision-making ahead of and following launch.

 ## Methodology
 Monitoring was conducted daily through read-only access to